Forsad/FluSense-data/README.md

 5. speech
 6. etc (i.e everything else)

-There are also some other events that were labeled, but the amount is insignificant.
+There are also some other events that were labeled, but their total duration in the dataset is very small.

 # Citation
 If you find our work useful please cite our work at: